Powerful results: EPKINLY helps you achieve and sustain remission

 EPKINLY can cause serious side effects, including:

-• Neurologic problems that can be life-threatening and lead to death.
+• Neurologic problems that can be serious, and can be life-threatening and lead to death.
 Neurologic problems may happen days or weeks after you receive EPKINLY.

 Tell your healthcare provider or get medical help right away if you develop a fever of 100.4°F (38°C) or higher; dizziness or lightheadedness; trouble breathing; chills; fast heartbeat; feeling anxious; headache; confusion; shaking (tremors); problems with balance and movement, such as trouble walking; trouble speaking or writing; confusion and disorientation; drowsiness, tiredness or lack of energy; muscle weakness; seizures; or memory loss.
 These may be symptoms of CRS or neurologic problems.
 If you have any symptoms that impair consciousness, do not drive or use heavy machinery or do other dangerous activities until your symptoms go away.